gardenlinux/gardenlinux/tests/platformSetup/tofu/README.md

 This automation makes our testing process reliable and reproducible.

-## Module Structure
+## OpenTofu Module Structure

-Our test infrastructure is organized into modules:
+Our OpenTofu test infrastructure is organized into modules:

 - `tests/platformSetup/tofu` is the [Root Module](https://opentofu.org/docs/language/modules/#the-root-module)
 - Inside this are [Child Modules](https://opentofu.org/docs/language/modules/#child-modules) for each cloud provider: